 There’s also the issue of people underestimating their potential, which is why I wanted to write this article in the first place.
 A recent study published in Nature split the participants into two random groups.
 They told half the participants that they were genetically gifted, and they told the other half that they were at a genetic disadvantage.
 Those who thought they were genetically gifted performed markedly better.
 (Greg Nuckols wrote up a good breakdown of the study here.)

 You have to expect a lot of yourself and then truly fight for it in order to reach your full potential.
-If you keep thinking that being a hardgainer is holding you back, it will.
+If you keep thinking that being an ectomorph is holding you back, it will.

 - Our potential is quite high.
 Most people aren’t failing to hit these standards because of genetic limitations, they’re failing because they aren’t following good programs, they aren’t seeking the advice of qualified strength and conditioning coaches, and they aren’t pushing themselves consistently.